'Be anxious for nothing..." ~Philippians 4:6

 Dianne Reeves held a master class, and told young aspiring singers “You have to establish who you’re talking to and what you’re saying…You should sing just like you’re talking to somebody…”

 Sure.
-One can sing about a lot of things, but having an intimate relation to the subject of a song, makes one’s offering resonate not only personally, but with others.
+One can sing about a lot of things, but having an intimate relationship to and with the subject of a song, makes one’s offering resonate not only personally, but with others.

 No comments: